tnear/AutocorrectForDevelopers/README.md

 # AutocorrectForDevelopers
-**_AutocorrectForDevelopers_** is an [AutoHotkey](https://www.autohotkey.com/) (AHK) script which automatically fixes typos using rules tailored for software developer environments.
+**_AutocorrectForDevelopers_** is an [AutoHotkey](https://www.autohotkey.com/) (AHK) script which automatically fixes typos using rules tailored for software developers.
 Its rules contain many corrections for common developer words involving keywords, classes, methods, programming languages, and programming disciplines.
 This script reduces runtime errors, decreases compilation times, and boosts developer productivity.

 ## How does it work?
 Corrections happen automatically as you type:

 ![Autocorrect](assets/cpp.gif)

-*AutocorrectForDevelopers.ahk* runs on all applications (except Microsoft Word), although the script can be customized to enable or disable any application (see the `#HotIf/#If` statement early in the script).
+By default, *AutocorrectForDevelopers.ahk* runs against all applications (except Microsoft Word), although the script can be customized to enable or disable any application (see the `#HotIf/#If` statement early in the script).

 ## Installation
 Download [AutoHotkey](https://www.autohotkey.com/) v2, then run [*AutocorrectForDevelopers.ahk*](AutocorrectForDevelopers.ahk).